* Names changed to protect privacy

 It’s part and parcel for a raging trend in our nation of over-confidence that does not correlate to actual intelligence, talent or grit.
 And this skewed perspective brings with it the potential for disastrous long-term effects as children with inflated self-images enter the workforce ill-equipped to handle the realistic pressures of adult life.

-“American kids plainly have more confidence,” says Timothy Deenihan, an adjunct professor at Quinnipiac University in Hamden, Conn., and father of three daughters who completed the first half of their education in Liverpool, England.
+“American kids plainly have more confidence,” says Timothy Deenihan, a father of three daughters who completed the first half of their education in Liverpool, England.

 “That’s a cultural thing.
 Americans typically walk into any room – this is the stereotype, but borne out of a truth – and carry themselves as if they own it.
 Britons tend to apologize to you if you accidentally step on their toes when the bus lurches,” Deenihan says.
 “In school, it’s really hard to get British kids to speak their mind with any authority.
 American children, on the other hand, tend to speak with bags of confidence even if they are less knowledgeable.”